scalar-labs/helm-charts/docs/configure-custom-values-scalardl-ledger.md

     ledgerLogLevel: INFO
 ```

-### Taints/Tolerations configurations (Optional based on your environment)
+### Taint and toleration configurations (Optional based on your environment)

-If you want to control pod deployment using the taints and tolerations of Kubernetes, you can use `ledger.tolerations`.
+If you want to control pod deployment by using the taints and tolerations in Kubernetes, you can use `ledger.tolerations`.

-You can configure them using the same syntax as the tolerations of Kubernetes.
-So, please refer to the official document [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) for more details on the tolerations configuration of Kubernetes.
+You can configure taints and tolerations by using the same syntax as the tolerations in Kubernetes.
+For details on configuring tolerations in Kubernetes, see the official Kubernetes documentation [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).

 ```yaml
 ledger: